olliejth/Week-13-LMNH-Plant-Health/terraform/README.md

 ## 📂 Setup
 Follow these steps to deploy the infrastructure:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine if you haven't already.

 2. Create a `terraform.tfvars` file in this directory with your AWS credentials and infrastructure details:
 ```bash